improvised-explosive-device/animwall/README.md

 An orchestrator using xwinwrap and mpv to launch animated/gif desktop wallpapers.

-This fork adds support for simultanously generating and applying wpgtk themes, some arguments, and allows automatically pausing the video when the desktop is inactive.
+This fork adds support for simultanously generating and applying wpgtk themes, some arguments (incl. passing args to mpv), and automatically pauses the video when the desktop is inactive by launching with ```-p```.

 ## Dependencies